dritter/extended-table/README.md

 This component is still not done.
 There are some open points:
   - [ ] Perfomance Testing
-  - [ ] Add examples for combining with filtering / pagination.
   - [ ] Add Unit Tests.
   - [ ] Create NPM package
   - [ ] Add WAI-ARIA attributes